 How do I get my kids to eat veggies?

 Children should eat anywhere from 1-3 cups of vegetables every day, depending on their age (see serving sizes by age).
-Get your kids excited about veggies with a few simple strategies.
+Get your kids excited about veggies with a few simple recommendations.

 1. Be consistent